pymc-labs/project-starter/README.md

 All projects' codebases go off the rails to some extent.
 It happens in tiny increments with awkward commits that "solves the problem".
 This is entirely forgivable when a codebase is not designed for the new problem and there are time constraints.
 It is inevitable.

-But it is possible to offset chaos with proper guardrails.
-These are:
+However, this chaos can be mitigated with some decent guardrails.
+This project template provides the following:

 - **pixi** for dependency and environment management.
 - **pre-commit** for formatting, spellcheck, etc. If everyone uses the same standard formatting, then PRs won't have flaky formatting updates that distract from the actual contribution.
 Reviewing code will be much easier.